Pre-Settlement Injury Loan FAQs

 What can the money I get from my pre-settlement loan be used for?

-If I have bad credit, or no credit history, can I still get an injury loan on my personal injury lawsuit or will the funding company deny the application?
+If I have bad credit, or no credit history, can I still get pre-settlement funding?

-What are the benefits of getting a pre-settlement loan on my personal injury case or workers’ compensation case?
+What are the benefits of getting a pre-settlement loan?

 The benefits of a loan largely depend on your individual circumstances.
-If you have been injured you may be losing time from work which can impact your monthly financial budget.
+Some benefits include:

 • Funding to pay medical bills or medical co-pays